For those of us who are working from home right now, it can be hard to stay on track. Here are some handy tips for ways to help you stay motivated.

 Set strict working hours

-Plan to start work at 9am, take a proper lunch break, and shut down your computer at 5pm.
+Plan to start work promptly, take a proper lunch break, and shut down the computer at he end of your working day.
 Try to stick to your working hours - you won't stay motivated or productive if you work long hours every day.